-Thank you very much, Leon.
-Alan.
+- >> TIJANI BEN JEMAA: Thank you very much.
+Alan. - >> ALAN GREENBERG: Thank you for the question.
+It is an interesting question because it starts off with perceptions, and there is very much a perception that we are an unchanging group with leaders never giving up their positions and never allowing anyone else to get into the lead ranks.

-Thank you very much for the question.
-It's an interesting question because it starts off with perceptions, and there is very much a perception that we are an unchanging group with leaders never giving up their positions and never allowing anyone to get into the elite ranks.
 The numbers say something very different.
-One of the comments, for instance, in the current version of the review is from someone in the NCSG who says, "I've been watching At-Large for over 10 years now and there has only been a handful of leaders."
-Well, I went and did some statistics, and in that 10-year period - and that's from 2007 to 2016 - we have had in ALAC leadership positions 17 people.
-That's an average duration of only two and a half years per person.
-In At-Large RALO leadership positions we have had 42 different people.
-In RALO Chair positions we've had 23.
+One of the comments, for instance, in the current version of the review is from someone in the NCSG who says, I've been watching At-Large for over ten years now, and there's only been a handful of leaders.
+Well, I went and did some statistics.
+In that ten-year period, and that is from 2007 to 2016, we have had in ALAC leadership position 17 people.
+That is an average duration of only two and a half years per person.

-So there is a perception that we're an unchanging group, but the perception is because the people that are seen by the commenter in NCSG or someone on the Board is not the whole group.
-There's lots and lots of people who were working very hard in leadership positions that are not visible, and therefore they're presumed not to be there.
+In at-large RALO leadership positions we have had 42 different people.
+In At-Large, in RALO chair positions we have had 23.
+So there is a perception that we are an unchanging group, but the perception is because the people that are seen by the commenter in NCSG or someone on the board is not the whole group.

-So we do have a very major perception problem and we need to fix that perception problem by making sure people understand the reality and not just what they see.
+There is lots and lots of people working very hard in leadership positions, that are not visible.
+And therefore, they are presumed not to be there.
+So we do have a very major perception problem, and we need to fix that perception problem by making sure people understand the reality and not just what they see.

-That being said, we're always in a position where we need to get new people and young people in.
-I think we are pretty good with the NextGen, with the Fellowship.
-We have benefited significantly and Leon is one of those examples, but he's far from the only one.
-We've also helped the program.
-We gave them back Siranush.
-I don't think we gave her, but she left.
-And I think that will benefit the program and it will repay in spades as we go forward.
+That being said, we are always in a position where we need to get new people and young people in.
+I think we are pretty good with the next gen, with fellowship.
+We have benefited significantly, and Leon is one of those examples but he is far from the only one.
+We have also helped the program.
+We gave them back Siranush, I don't think we gave her but she left, and that will benefit the program and it will repay in spades as we go forward.